 This niche could be particularly good for me since my father works in the CAD industry so I already have potential contacts.
 I wouldn’t focus on building only CAD machines since I still want to service my usual home and business clients, but I would want to make myself the go to guy when my father’s colleagues need a CAD machine.

 If a self employed computer technician had worked in another industry before they started their computer business, they may already have an intimate knowledge of a certain industry.
 For examples sake, let’s say they used to work at a printing press.
 They may already know a lot of how the printing setups work which could make them ideal to service print shops computers since they have dealt with them before.
-It could be a nice niche to specialise in.
+It could be a nice niche to specialize in.

 Find a niche that you think needs servicing, try to determine how much work you believe would be available.
 Find out what type of clients will buy from you and what sort of money they are willing to spend.
 If you find that there should be a lot of work and the clients are willing to spend more for specialized work, you might have found yourself a nice niche.